Louis Auguste, Duke of Maine: Marriage

 On 19 May 1692, Louis-Auguste and Anne Louise Bénédicte were married in a ceremony at the Palace of Versailles.
 Presided over by the Cardinal de Bouillon, the guest of honour was the exiled James II of England.
 Madame de Montespan, who had fallen out of favour with the king after the Affaire des Poisons, did not attend her son's wedding.
 The duc du Maine received a gift of one million livres from his father at his wedding.
 His bride was given a hundred thousand livres in cash, with clothes and jewels worth an additional two hundred thousand livres.

 The marriage proved unhappy.
 Louise Bénédicte felt disgraced by her marriage to a légitimé de France and was often unfaithful.
 As the groom and bride were both physically handicapped (Louise Bénédicte had a bad right arm and Louis had a lame leg), people at court snickered:

 Voici l'union d'un boiteux et d'une manchote.
 Ah, le beau couple!
 (Behold the union of a cripple and a penguin.
 Ah, the beautiful couple!)

-Nonetheless, the couple eventually had three children who grew to adulthood.
-Their daughter, baptised at Versailles on 9 April 1714, was known as Mademoiselle du Maine and named Louise-Françoise de Bourbon.
+The union, despite open discord, produced seven children, but only three lived to adulthood.
+Their only surviving daughter, baptised at Versailles on 9 April 1714, was known as Mademoiselle du Maine and named Louise-Françoise de Bourbon.

-In 1707, Madame de Montespan died, and the duc du Maine inherited a large portion of her fortune, including the château de Clagny, built for her by his father near the château at Versailles.
+In 1707, Madame de Montespan died, and the duc du Maine inherited a large portion of her fortune, including the Château de Clagny, built for her by his father near the château at Versailles.
 Unlike his younger siblings, the duke did not express any emotion or remorse at the loss of his mother, as he considered Madame de Maintenon to have been more of a mother to him throughout his youth.